 Tom brought their order to the window, Will paid, said his goodbyes and both him and Quaero headed over to the picnic tables just next to the truck.

 “Wait until you try these dogs, Quaero.
 You will not be disappointed.”
 Will said as he began to unwrap the first one.

 “I wanted you to meet Tom.
 He is an incredible guy.
 He has four businesses.”
 Will said as he jammed the first hot dog into his mouth.

 “That’s right.
-He sells hot dogs in the summer, pumpkins in the fall, plows driveways in the winter, and sells garden mulch in the spring.
+He sells hot dogs in the summer, pumpkins in the fall, plow driveways in the winter and sells garden mulch in the spring.
 No matter what the season, Tom is thriving.”

 “Tom knows that the seasons change.
 He knows that selling hot dogs in the winter is not a smart move.
 Nobody wants to stand outside a hot dog truck when it’s 20 degrees.
 He also knows that he can buy a lot of his equipment for any of the businesses in the off-season.
 That is when people are willing to sell it at a discount.
 He just bought a new snowplow in May.
 Got it for a song, too.
 The old owner didn’t want to hold it through the summer.”

 “That sounds like a really smart business strategy,” Quaero said as he polished off his first hot dog.

 “It is.
 It’s called “diversification”.
 You see, it doesn’t take a rocket scientist to figure out that winter will follow fall every year, or that summer comes after spring.
 We all know this.
 Tom sees the big picture and takes advantage of others’ impatience.
 The same should be true of your investing.
 Your portfolio needs to be balanced with different asset classes that don’t all perform well at the same time.
 Do you think in the summer, when its 100 degrees out Tom would ever consider selling his snow plow business?”